NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 <br/>

-**Geometry: Floor Height Above Grade**
+**Geometry: Unit Height Above Grade**

-Describes the above-grade height of, e.g., apartment units on upper floors or homes above pier and beam (ambient) foundation.
-It is defined as the height of the lowest above-grade point within the infiltration pressure boundary and is used to calculate the wind speed for the infiltration model.
+Describes the above-grade height of apartment units on upper floors or homes above ambient or belly-and-wing foundations.
+It is defined as the height of the lowest conditioned floor above grade and is used to calculate the wind speed for the infiltration model.
 If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-building-construction'>HPXML Building Construction</a>) is used.

-- **Name:** ``geometry_floor_height_above_grade``
+- **Name:** ``geometry_unit_height_above_grade``
 - **Type:** ``Double``

 - **Units:** ``ft``